Lake Walk/Run/Bike Saturday, September 10, 9:00 to 11:00 a.m.

-Please join the Minnesota Zen Meditation Center community in celebrating our 50 years of practicing next to the beautiful lake known as Bde Maka Ska, by walking, running, or biking around the lake!
+Please join the Minnesota Zen Meditation Center community to celebrate our presence on beautiful lake known as Bde Maka Ska, by walking, running, or biking around the lake!
 Or bring your children, your dog, or your rollerblades!
 Join new or old friends in conversation as you circle the lake, or proceed in mindful silence if you prefer.

 Throughout our history, the lake has also been a source for a deep connection to our community.
 We hear the sounds of community activity as we sit in the zendo with windows wide open.
 From our porch we have a view of beautiful, constant life: a diverse parade of people, walking, running, biking, walking dogs, walking babies in strollers, roller blading, sailboating, or just sitting quietly.
 So many varieties of joy!
 And many individuals in our community have had innumerable walks around the lake.
 At 3.1 miles (which is almost exactly a 5K walk or run), the trail is perfect for a one-hour conversation.
 And, as part of the Chain of Lakes, it links us to many other communities beyond.